Today we’re gonna talk about how to build bigger biceps.

 Another row variation that leads to huge biceps growth is the hand over hand rope row with a thick rope like they do in strongman contests.

 Just making those small changes will help kick in some biceps growth.

-I’d start with 3 sets of curls performed twice a week at the end of your upper body days.
-No need to go overboard from the get go and do Flex Wheelers Mr. Olympia arm blowout.
+I’d start with three sets of curls performed twice a week at the end of your upper body days.
+No need to go overboard from the get go and do the Mr. Olympia arm blowout.
 For now, keep it simple and you’ll grow just fine.

-Pick one compound biceps exercise per workout and do 3 sets of 8-15 reps.
-Mix it up between exercises that hit the biceps (supinated/ palms up grip) and others that place more stress on the brachialis and forearms (neutral or palms down/ pronated grip).
+Pick one compound biceps exercise per workout and do three sets of 8-15 reps.
+Mix it up between exercises that hit the biceps (supinated/ palms up grip) and others that place more stress on the brachialis and forearms (neutral grip).

 • EZ bar curl (the straight bar is good but too stressful on many lifters elbows)

 • Hammer curl

 • Pinwheel curl

 • Neutral grip bar curl

 You don’t want to go super heavy on curls.
 This is a huge mistake.
 When you walk into most gyms you’ll actually see the guys with the smallest arms going heaviest on curls.
 The guys with the biggest arms, who know better, are often curling the 25’s while some 140-pound guy throws up the 50’s with atrocious form resembling some sort of clean.